-2. Tap on the Share button, which will bring up the Share sheet.
+2) Tap the share button, which will bring up the Share Sheet.

 3) Select Save to Files.
 If you don’t see that option, swipe all the way down and tap on the Edit Actions button.
 From there, you will be able to enable the Files extension.

 That’s it.
 The file is now in your iCloud Drive and will be available for easy access across all your devices, such as your computer, your iPhone, iPad, etc.

-Once it’s in iCloud Drive (or Dropbox, Google Drive, or whatever other service you may use), you can easily access and share this file from anywhere, assuming you have an Internet connection.
+Once it’s in iCloud Drive (or Dropbox, Google Drive, or whatever other services you may use), you can easily access and share this file from anywhere, assuming you have an Internet connection.
 If you don’t, you can make specific files available offline.

 Download files from a password-protected website

 The steps mentioned above work great if the file you are trying to download is available publicly from a website.
 But things can get a little tricky if you are trying to download a file or document that is stored on a password-protected website.

 If that’s the case, we’ll need to use another third-party application to do the job.
-That applications is called Documents 5, and it’s free to download from the App Store.
+That application is called Documents 5, and it’s free to download from the App Store.